CNC Build

 A 5-axis machine can make incredibly detailed objects:

-We have more ideas of physical things that we can make than we have time in our lifetimes.
+We have more ideas of physical things that we can make than we have time to make in our lifetimes.

 DIY vs. Turn-Key Solutions

 Turn-key solutions are EXPENSIVE.
-In retrospect, I appreciate how it makes sense when you want to save time and headaches.
+In retrospect, I appreciate how it makes sense when you want results ASAP.
+You would save countless hours of going down the wrong paths and wasted effort.

 Building a DIY CNC Mill